lotusatease/ifosslawbook/src/50-Germany.markdown

     Rahmenbedingungen der Freien Software, 3rd edition, Munich 2011

 -   G. Spindler (ed.): Rechtsfragen bei Open Source, Cologne 2004

+[^germany_bio1]: *Tim Engelhardt (Germany)
+(b.
+1974) is an attorney-at-law at the Berlin-based law firm JBB Rechtsanwälte.
+He graduated from the University of Munich and Columbia Law School (LL.M.).
+He completed his doctoral thesis on the EU law of geographical indications at the University of Zurich.
+In his practice he specialises in various aspects of IT and IP law.
+His particular focus is on FOSS issues, including both the enforcement of FOSS rights and advising on licensing matters. <http://www.jbb.de/en>*

+[^germany_bio2]: *Till Jaeger (Germany)
+(b.
+1969) is an attorney-at-law and partner at JBB Rechtsanwälte, a Berlin based law firm.
+Till Jaeger is a founding member of the Institute for Legal Questions on Free and Open Source Software (ifrOSS) in Germany, which researches legal questions regarding the Open Source model (<http://www.ifross.org>).
+He has represented the gpl-violations.org project in several lawsuits to enforce the GPL.
+Till Jaeger was a member of the Committee C in the GPLv3 drafting process. <http://www.jbb.de/en>*

 [^germany_1]: Gesetz über Urheberrecht und verwandte Schutzrechte
     (Urheberrechtsgesetz) of 9.9.1965, hereinafter referred to either as